launchdarkly/ld-relay/README.md

 Daemon mode
 -----------------------------
-Optionally, you can configure our SDKs to communicate directly to the Redis store.
+Optionally, you can configure our SDKs to communicate directly to the persistent store.
 If you go this route, there is no need to put a load balancer in front of LDR-- we call this daemon mode.
 This is the preferred way to use LaunchDarkly with PHP (as there's no way to maintain persistent stream connections in PHP).

 ![LD Relay in daemon mode](relay-daemon.png)

-To set up LDR in this mode, provide a redis host and port, and supply a Redis key prefix for each environment in your configuration file:
+In this example, the persistent store is in Redis.
+To set up LDR in this mode, provide a Redis host and port, and supply a Redis key prefix for each environment in your configuration file:
 ```
 [redis]
     host = "localhost"